 The primary outcome measure will be patient-reported success rate measured by the validated PGI-I (a 1-item questionnaire designed to assess the patient’s impression of changes in her urinary symptoms) at 12-months.

-SIMS is led by Mr Mohamed Abdel-Fattah based at the University of Aberdeen.
+SIMS is led by Professor Mohamed Abdel-Fattah based at the University of Aberdeen.

 For more information please see SIMS study website